katelynrae/Documentation/docs/sunbelt-2019/building-using-architect.md

 title: Building a protocol using Architect
 parent: Sunbelt 2019 Workshop Materials
 nav_order: 2
-last_modified_at: 2019-06-14
+last_modified_at: 2019-06-27
 ---

 ## Introducing Architect

-We are now going to introduce you to creating a protocol using Architect, by trying to rebuild the protocol we previewed in the previous session.
+This article introduces you to creating a protocol using Architect, by trying to rebuild the protocol we previewed in the previous session.

 Architect is a desktop application which runs on Windows, macOS, and Linux operating systems.
 You don’t need to run Architect on the computer that you use to run Network Canvas or Server.